 Our faculty utilize state-of-the-art testing laboratories, research facilities, and genomics resources to train students to work with patients and clients in a wide range of settings and from multicultural backgrounds.
 The curriculum provides a balance of cutting-edge genomics technology with strong psychosocial counseling techniques and research training.
 We emphasize critical thinking skills that will be increasingly needed as genetics and genomics is translated into new professional settings.
 All aspects of the training are tailored so that content is clinically applicable from the start.

-Mission: We are committed to prioritizing innovative, personalized, and applied genetic counseling education and practice, through a combination of dynamic coursework, fieldwork, research, introspection, and supportive mentoring.
+Our mission is to deliver dynamic and translational genetic counseling education through a combination of coursework, fieldwork, research, and personalized mentoring.

 To receive a Master of Science degree in Human Genetics and Genetic Counseling from Stanford University, students must successfully complete the following: